Hugius/FabiEngine3D/doc/markdown/AABB.md

 - Bound AABBs follow the transformation of their parent.
 - Bound AABBs become invisible if their parent is invisible.
 - Bound AABBs have their responsiveness managed automatically, based on parent visibility and parent level of detail.
-- Bound AABBs cannot directly be accessed.
+- Bound AABBs cannot be accessed directly.

 ## 2. Properties